freealise/freealise/plots/dj_postman.md

 only instead is broke and confused - and only the truth will save him"

-Indeed, there was a group of My servants who used to pray, ‘Our Lord!
-We have believed, so forgive us and have mercy on us, for You are the best of those who show mercy,’ (23:109) but you were ˹so busy˺ making fun of them that it made you forget My remembrance.
+”Indeed, there was a group of My servants who used to pray, ‘Our Lord!
+We have believed, so forgive us and have mercy on us, for You are the best of those who show mercy,’ (23:109)
+but you were ˹so busy˺ making fun of them that it made you forget My remembrance.
 And you used to laugh at them.
+(23:110)
-(23:110) Today I have indeed rewarded them for their perseverance: they are certainly the triumphant.”
+Today I have indeed rewarded them for their perseverance: they are certainly the triumphant.”
 (23:111)

 #### BT archive